 She laughed, pressing her hand to his broad chest.
 He tensed, his muscles winding, but he did not move.
 She got up from her seat, setting her empty glass down.
 Her fingertips trailing up to his neck, where her hand rested against his jugular.
 The human, who spoke so big before, began to blush heavily, his breath becoming short and hard.

 She leaned in; lips close to his ear.
-“Indeed, I will take sexual favors for my price.”
+“Indeed, I will take your lust for my price.”
 She could feel him shudder under her touch, before she pushed him backwards.
 He flailed, before catching himself on the counter.
 For someone so large, he gave in very fast.
 Heads turned in the bar, eyes now on them.
 “But for that kind of request, either you need someone willing to become human in your place, or you will need to succumb to Vampirism.
 Which, is a gift itself.
 Vampires love their children, they tend to keep them close.”
 She laughed when the human gripped his neck, face turning even more red.
 He had been lulled by her intoxication, as all who came in contact with her did.
 She had no control over it.
 It was part of her being half Succubus.
 That was also why, she knew, despite the many eyes on her, the only thing they all saw in common was her pointed red hat.
 Succubus and Incubus could control their shape, and tended to appear in the most attractive shape to their target.
 But, being a half-succubus, she had no control on how those who looked upon her perceived her.

 A rare being, she was.
 Succubus and Incubus could not have children, as was laid out by the old gods.
 If one of their kind died, only then would a child be consummated.
 Since they were a rare species, it was often strategic.
 Mixed bloods like her offset the balance.
 Both her, and her twin.
 Her poor, dear, dead, twin.